ruvvet/otp-ui/README.md

       (match, i) => buddyId === match.liker.discordId
     );
 ```

+### Who's Online? 🟢
+Sockets are leveraged to check who is online and who is offline.

 ### Dynamic buttons based on location 🧨
 The buttons wiggle and changed based on where you are.
 I think its fun. 🤗